Martin Gritton: Career

 He then joined Chester F.C., and on 22 March 2011 signed on a short-term contract with Yeovil Town until the end of the 2010–11 season.
 He was informed by the club at the end of the season that he would not be awarded a new deal.

 In June 2011 he signed a one-year contract with Stockport County.
 He played eleven games for the club before being released in March 2012.
 He subsequently joined Truro City on a non-contract basis, scoring his first goal in a 3–0 win against Thurrock.

+Career statistics

 Personal life

 After leaving Truro, Gritton retired from football and moved to London.

 Gritton has worked as a co-commentator for BBC Radio Devon's coverage of Plymouth Argyle and Torquay United games.
 He has also occasionally appeared for BBC Radio Humberside covering Grimsby Town matches.

 His brother, Kevin, was the drummer in the 1990s indie band Adorable who were signed to Creation Records and released two albums.
-Martin was the band's roadie on their 2019 reunion tour.